Role guide

 | SaaS metrics | ARR, churn, CAC/LTV, cohorts and ASC 606 revenue recognition | Clean SaaS metrics the board and investors trust | B2B SaaS at $1–20M ARR |

-| Turnaround / cash | Runway extension, cash management, restructuring and scenario planning | A stabilized balance sheet and a credible plan | Companies tight on runway or restructuring |
+| Turnaround / cash flow management | Runway extension, cash flow management, restructuring and scenario planning | A stabilized balance sheet and a credible plan | Companies tight on runway or restructuring |

 | M&A / exit prep | Sell-side prep, due-diligence readiness, quality of earnings and transaction support | A diligence-ready company and a clean process | Companies preparing to sell or be acquired |